joel224/Financial-ai/README.md

 <img width="1021" height="547" alt="image" src="https://github.com/user-attachments/assets/2ebe123f-8653-41b7-a14b-1b92ba9bd1f8" />.

 The blue line, labeled "Ensemble Strategy," shows a significant profit.
 Its cumulative return is consistently positive, often reaching very high levels, particularly with those large upward spikes.
+It's a visual representation of two opposite strategies.
+When one line is losing money from a downturn, the other is designed to be making money from it. our buy-and-hold position would not make money from a market downturn because it is a passive strategy that is not built to go short.

 Analogy for Simplicity :